| Other San Antonio Area Roads

 the signalized intersection.
 Therefore, that single lane on the

-overpass is roughly equivalent to two lanes at the signalized
+overpass is roughly equivalent to the two previous lanes from SH 151 at

 intersection.
-(The third through lane at the intersection services
+(The third through lane at the intersection serviced

 traffic coming from Loop 1604.)